jwortmann/brackets-color-scheme/README.md

 | green2 | ![green2](http://via.placeholder.com/20/229922/229922) `#229922` | ![green2](http://via.placeholder.com/20/229922/229922) `#229922` | diff inserted |
 | red2 | ![red2](http://via.placeholder.com/20/dd4444/dd4444) `#dd4444` | ![red2](http://via.placeholder.com/20/dd4444/dd4444) `#dd4444` | diff deleted |

-## Customization and legacy version support
+## Customization

 This color scheme uses color definitions and highlighting rules based on a JSON format, which was introduced in Sublime Text 3.1 (Build 3170).
-The color scheme format allows to customize color variables and override or add user-specific highlighting rules, see [this example](https://www.sublimetext.com/docs/3/color_schemes.html#customization) in the official documentation.
+The color scheme format allows to customize color variables and override or add user-specific highlighting rules, see [this example](https://www.sublimetext.com/docs/color_schemes.html#customization) in the official documentation.
 For the color variable names used by this scheme, refer to the color palette above.

-For older versions of Sublime Text (Sublime Text 2 & Sublime Text 3 Build < 3170) you can still download and unzip an [older release](https://github.com/jwortmann/brackets-color-scheme/releases/tag/v1.0.4) of this package and place the corresponding `.tmTheme` files (TextMate format) into e.g. the `Packages/User` package.